fw7th/redact/README.md

 These provide interactive documentation of all available endpoints with live testing.

 ## Design Decisions
-- FastAPI, mainly because it's lighter than Django.
+- `FastAPI`, mainly because it's lighter than Django.
-- Postgres, I'm familiar with the dbms already, no need for any external onboarding.
+- `Postgres`, I'm familiar with the dbms already, no need for any external onboarding.
-- Redis: Read about persistence, speed, and distributed support.
+- `Redis`: Read about persistence, speed, and distributed support.
 Decided to go with it over normal multiprocessing.Queue, it scales and it integrates well with Celery and RQ.
 Not using Kafka, or rabbit, project isn't that advanced.
-- RQ: Initially wanted to use Celery, however after much investigation, I realized that it's probably too advanced for my use case.
+- `RQ`: Initially wanted to use Celery, however after much investigation, I realized that it's probably too advanced for my use case.
 I'd rather avoid the setup overhead, just wanted simple and quick setup.

 ## Project Structure
 Main directories and their purpose for anyone looking to understand or extend the codebase.